ganeshwr/survey-questions/README.md

 ## How to run

-1. Run `npm start`
+1. Run `npm install`
+2. Once finish, run `npm start`
-2. You should be able to open the app in [http://localhost:3000](http://localhost:3000)
+3. You should be able to open the app in [http://localhost:3000](http://localhost:3000)

 <hr>
 Credit: